cs-ed/impacts-atorresteach/README.md

 - Documenting and explaining how program code works

 &ensp; **How will students demonstrate the social impact of Computer Science on society?**
+---

-&ensp; Recall Facts and Basic Concepts
+Recall Facts and Basic Concepts

 - Students will need to define